project8/swarm/Go/README.md

 ## Installation

-swarm/Go requires Golang 1.1 or better.
+swarm/Go requires Golang 1.8 or better to properly interface with amqp via dripline-go (otherwise Golang 1.1 is sufficient).

 Once you have your Golang environemnt set up ([e.g.](http://golang.org/doc/code.html#Workspaces)), use this command to install all of swarm/Go: